This article originally appeared on VICE Australia.

 This is a small extract from our latest episode of Extremes: a VICE podcast exclusive to Spotify.
 You can listen to the full story for free, right here

 Born in upstate New York in 1952, Tony Cicoria says that as a kid he was much more interested in fishing than music.
 “My mother insisted I take piano lessons when I was seven years old,” he explained.
 “But I played for a year and I told her I’m not doing this thing anymore.”

 Tony didn’t think about piano again until he was in his 40s.
-He went to medical school, became an orthopaedic surgeon, worked hard, and had kids.
+He went to medical school, became an orthopedic surgeon, worked hard, and had kids.
 Then one day in 1994 he was at a family picnic at a place called Sleepy Hollow Lake, in Athens, New York.
-He was grilling meat over a BBQ when he realised he hadn’t spoken to his mum in a while, so he walked over to a pay phone and dialled her number.
+He was grilling meat over a BBQ when he realized he hadn’t spoken to his mum in a while, so he walked over to a pay phone and dialed her number.

 At that moment, unbeknown to Tony, a big cloud had blown up over the lake—and just as he was about to hang up the receiver, a bolt of lightning forked from the cloud and slammed into the telephone line, surging through the phone and hitting him in the face.
 He was blown out of the box and a stranger found him on the ground.

 Fourteen years later, Tony walked out onto a New York stage and played his debut composition to an audience of thousands.
 The piece he'd written was called “The Lightning Sonata."